ktaylor63/southeast/site/content/news/service-proposes-to-list-the-black-pinesnake-as-threatened.md

 ---
-title: 'Service Proposes to List the Black Pinesnake as Threatened'
+title: 'Service proposes to list the black pinesnake as threatened'
 date: '2014-10-06'
 hero:
     name: black-pinesnake.jpg